Blog 6 Career Path Options for Personal Trainers to Grow in the Fitness Industry

 Independent personal trainer

-One thing that stands out to many people pursuing a career in personal training is the ability to make their own hours and be their own boss.
+One thing that stands out to many people pursuing a career in personal training is the ability to make their hours and be their boss.
 As an independent personal trainer, you get this flexibility and freedom.

 Chapter 3